 This is a list of research projects that may have opportunities for undergraduate students.
 Please note that it is not a complete list of every SURF project.
 Undergraduates will discover other projects when talking directly to Purdue faculty.

 You can browse all the projects on the list, or view only projects in the following categories:

-|Research categories:||Aerospace Engineering, Computational/Mathematical, Material Science and Engineering|
+|Research categories:||Aerospace Engineering, Computational/Mathematical, Computer Engineering and Computer Science, Material Science and Engineering, Mechanical Systems|

 |Preferred major(s):||AAE, MSE, ME, CS|

+The research we do is building relationships between the material's microstructure and the subsequent performance of the material, in terms of fatigue, fracture, creep, delamination, corrosion, plasticity, etc. The majority of our group’s work has been on advanced alloys and composites.
+Both material systems have direct applications in Aerospace Engineering, as we work closely with these industries.
 We are looking for a motivated, hard-working student interested in research within the field of experimental mechanics of materials.
 The in situ experiments include advanced materials testing, using state-of-the-art 3d strain mapping.
 We deposit self-assembled sub-micron particles on the material’s surface and track their displacement as we deform the specimen.
 Coupled with characterization of the materials microstructure, we can obtain strain localization as a precursor to failure.
 Specific projects look at increasing the structural integrity of additive manufactured materials and increasing fidelity of lifing analysis to introduce new light weight materials into applications.

 |Research categories:||Aerospace Engineering, Civil and Construction, Computational/Mathematical, Mechanical Systems|

 |Desired experience:||Statics (CE 297 or similar), Dynamics (CE 298 or similar), Mechanics of Materials (Strength of materials) (CE 270 or similar)|